JaneckN/JaneckN/README.md

 means apps sleep after 30 minutes of inactivity.
 <b>So be aware - It may take a few seconds to open when you hit the live demo link.</b>
 Click on a project name to go to the repository.</br>
-Also, feel free to drop me an email to get my CV or the password and username for my live demos apps.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Also, feel free to drop me an email to get my CV or the password and username for my live demos apps.